QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Old Oxi people are an ethnic group with numerous subcultures descended from [[Cirazan]] nomads that seem to have first settled in what is now [[Oxbalt]], [[Ustonia]].
+The Old Oxi people are an ethnic group with numerous subcultures descended from [Cirazan](Cirazan) nomads that seem to have first settled in what is now [Oxbalt](Oxbalt), [Ustonia](../../Map/Ustonia/Ustonia).
 They have kept a comprehensive oral history since ancient times, but no Old Oxi written material has yet been discovered.
-They were displaced by [[Exilan]] colonials in 1639 and their numbers have dwindled ever since, to the point that much of their history has been lost and their native languages are all considered severely threatened.
+They were displaced by [Exilan](../Exilan/Exilan) colonials in 1639 and their numbers have dwindled ever since, to the point that much of their history has been lost and their native languages are all considered severely threatened.

 -----
 > [!cite] Author info